 - Hard Boiled Eggs (great protein burst, dirt cheap, actually free since we raise chickens)

-- Broiled Grapefruits with a dash
+- Broiled Grapefruits with a dash of cinnamon

 - Berry & Yogurt Parfaits

 - Egg White Omelets (Egg whites, diced veggies, seasonings)